TGore714/polygraoh/_posts/2025-08-10-how-polygraph-works.md

 •	Known Truth/Diagnostic Questions – Simple, non-threatening queries to maintain baseline data.

-3. Post-Test Review
+3. Post-Test Review:

    The examiner reviews your charts and may discuss preliminary findings with you.
 A formal polygraph report can be provided if requested.
 ________________________________________
 Why Choose Verity Polygraph Services in Oklahoma City?